Table of Content:

 ▶ $false

-detected that it terminated after the next command in the pipeline, such
+that it terminated after the next command in the pipeline, such exceptions will

 command being killed by SIGPIPE: